MarioCarlosChita/Fork-Generic-Package/README.md

 ```

 ### isLeft()
-It´s verify it the return is no the left side;
+It´s verify it the return is on the left side;
 ```dart
     ForkGeneric<String,bool> checkBalance(String userId){
        return  userId.contains("@key") ?
 RightForkGeneric(true): LeftForkGeneric("Has the key")